Skip Navigation or Skip to Content

 By Ava Curran Stressful and time-consuming, the SATs are making their way to your school even while fewer colleges are requiring them.
 In response, Illinois should make standardized tests optional for students.
 The standardized tests students take in Illinois, such as ACT, SAT, MAP, & IAR, are quite inaccurate.
 “So, there’s testing anxiety so you […]

-OPINION: Should zoos be banned?
+OPINION: Should year-round schooling be implemented?

-OPINION: Should zoos be banned?
+OPINION: Should year-round schooling be implemented?